nestybox/sysbox/docs/user-guide/install-k8s.md

 Regardless of the elected Kubernetes distro and the pre-existing container runtime (i.e. containerd or docker), the Sysbox installation method presented below is the same: via the **"sysbox-deploy-k8s"** daemonset.
-This daemonset installs CRI-O and Sysbox on the desired Kubernetes nodes.
+This daemonset installs Sysbox on the desired Kubernetes nodes.
 Other nodes are left untouched.

 ## Kubernetes Version Requirements